TheLonelyPug/Pepito-discord/README.md

 # Discord bot for Pépito API

 An unofficial Discord bot for the [Pépito-API](https://github.com/Clement87/Pepito-API?).
-Written in javascript with Discord.js
+Written in JavaScript with Discord.js

 Currently used for the [Discord bot](https://discord.com/oauth2/authorize?client_id=1282732564657737788&permissions=2147601408&integration_type=0&scope=bot).